 I can provide EMDR (trauma) therapy in addition to CBT therapy for anxiety, depression or anything else bothering you.
-Call me, Betty Bickers, LCSW Psychotherapy Services in Santa Ana to schedule a free initial consultation at 657 247 9062.
-Please also visit me on my YouTube Channel "Betty Bickers" for topics related to psychotherapy and mental health.
+I currently offer in person sessions as well as telehealth sessions.
+Call me, Betty Bickers, LCSW in Tustin at 657 247 9062.
+Please also visit my YouTube Channel "Betty Bickers" for topics related to psychotherapy and mental health.
 Cutting-edge therapy with old-fashioned caring.

 Betty'sOffice 1:1 "Your Own Self Talk: Are you a Coach or a Critic?"